Natiiiii/Android-Attendance-App-dbu/README.md

 ### Features Available
 <h3>Admin Module</h3>
 <ul>
- 	<li>Add Student.</li>
- 	<li>Add Faculty.</li>
- 	<li>View Student.</li>
- 	<li>View Teacher.</li>
+<li> Login : Need to enter login credentials into web interface by the admin or the authorized person.<li>
+ 	<li>Add Student:   Can add new student into the system or modify the existing student detail’s.</li>
+ 	<li>Add Faculty: Can add new faculty into the system or modify the existing faculty’s Detail.</li>
+ 	<li>View Student: can view student added</li>
+ 	<li>View faculty: can view faculty added</li>
- 	<li>View Student Attendance.</li>
+ 	<li>View Student Attendance: can view student attendance</li>
  	<li>View each student’s attendance separately</li>
 </ul>

-* 	Login : Need to enter login credentials into web interface by the admin or the authorized person.
-* Add/Modify Student:  Can add new student into the system or modify the existing student detail’s.

-* Add/Faculty: Can add new faculty into the system or modify the existing faculty’s Detail.

-* Add/Teacher:  Can add new teacher into system,
-* View  Student Attendance : Here, admin can view student attendance wise and by selecting specific student by His/her Name.

 <h3>Teacher Module</h3>
 <ul>
- 	<li>Take attendance and keep them class wise</li>
+ 	<li>Take attendance and keep them class wise: take student attendance , get student from admin</li>
- 	<li>Add New student.
-View each student’s attendance separately</li>
  	<li>Edit Student/Attendance later</li>
- 	<li>Save notes subject wise</li>
+<li> Login : Need to enter login credentials into web interface by the admin or the authorized person.<li>
  	<li>Simple  designed interface</li>
 </ul>